bramratz/BINF6410-assignment-2/README.md

 ### 3. Demultiplexing

-Sabre will demultiplex the NGS data.
-This requires a dna barcode file and the path to the file.
+The program will now ask the user to enter the command `sabre`.
+The program stores this information as a variable.
+Sabre will demultiplex the NGS data, this requires the dna barcode and fastq files.
+The output of this step will remain a fastq file.

 ### 4. Read trimming

-Sickle will trim the reads and cut apdapter sequences from the NGS sequencing.
-The program will prompt the user for the path to Sickle.
+This step of the program will ask the user to type the `sickle` command to later use as a variable as it did in the previous step.
+Sickle will trim the reads and cut apdapter sequences from the NGS sequencing data.
+At the moment only single end data is processed.

 ### 5. Alignment